-On 12 December 2019, the Glyphosate Renewal Group submitted an Application document to each of the four Member States in the Assessment Group on Glyphosate (France, Hungary, the Netherlands and Sweden), the European Food Safety Authority (EFSA), the European Commission and all other EU Member States.
+On 12 December 2019, the Glyphosate Renewal Group (GRG) submitted an application document to each of the four Member States in the Assessment Group on Glyphosate (France, Hungary, the Netherlands and Sweden), the European Food Safety Authority (EFSA), the European Commission and all other EU Member States.

 Later on, the Glyphosate Renewal Group shared two updated versions of the Application with the AGG Member States, respectively in May and July.
 Those versions provide the AGG regulatory authorities with updated information on the timeline of new studies that are still in progress.
 Those two updated versions of the Application are available for download on this page.